 to-physical mappings when no virtual memory is used.
 This speeds up

-the execution of the dynamically-translated code, as it is able to directly
+the execution of the dynamically translated code, as it is able to directly

 lookup addresses in the TLB using a fast path [].
 For this step of the

 implementation, the QEMU memory system emulation must be changed